National Works on Paper

+The National Works on Paper (NWOP) award is an Australian art award presented by the Mornington Peninsula Regional Gallery in Mornington, Victoria.

+History

+The National Works on Paper, or NWOP, award Australia was established by Mornington Peninsula Regional Gallery in 1998.
+Its predecessors were the former Spring Festival of Drawing and Prints Acquisitive, established in 1973 and 1974.

+Description

-The National Works on Paper Award is a catch-all term for a body of related awards for contemporary art made on, or with, paper.
-Previous entries have been in form drawing, printmaking, digital prints and paper sculpture.
+The award comprises a body of related awards for contemporary art made on, or with, paper.
+Previous entries have included drawing, printmaking, digital prints, and paper sculpture.

-First awarded in 1998, it is the successor event to the Spring Festival of Drawing and the Prints Acquisitive.
 The award is made biennially, except during the years 1998 to 2000, and 2002 to 2004, when it was made annually.
-The award and its accompanying exhibition are hosted by the Mornington Peninsula Regional Gallery, located in Mornington, Australia.
+The award and its accompanying exhibition are hosted by the Mornington Peninsula Regional Gallery, located in Mornington, Victoria.

+Prizes

-In 2008, the total prize pool of the National Works on Paper award was worth A$45,000 and had three components:
+In 2008, the total prize pool of the National Works on Paper Award was worth and had three components: